 Overcomplicating the Process

-- Compromise the clarity of your project
+- Negatively affect the focus of your outcome

 Neglecting Proper Planning